woltapp/wolt_modal_sheet/README.md

 ## CupertinoApp support

 Some Material widgets that we use in the package reads material localisations information from the widget tree.
-Since, material localisations are not available in CupertinoApp by default, it causes an error.
+Since, Material localisations are not available in `CupertinoApp` by default, it causes an error.
 To prevent that;
 if you are using `CupertinoApp` instead of `MaterialApp`, please add default material localization delegate to your app: